 When boys suddenly get into places where they've never been allowed before, some girls tend to get upset.
 So when the decision is made to merge the elite Yuihime Girls' Private Academy and the coeducational Kagamidai Private Academy, everyone wants to take extra care in avoiding trouble while bringing the two Privates together.
-Therefore, rather than just sticking the Kagamidai boys into the Yuihime girls all at once, a plan is concocted in which a group of test males will be inserted into the Girls' Private Academy first.
+Therefore, rather than just bringing the Kagamidai boys into the Yuihime girls' school all at once, a plan is concocted in which a group of test males will be inserted into the Girls' Private Academy first.

-Thus it is that poor young Shingo finds himself being thrown as a sacrificial lamb to the lionesses of Yuihime, who aren't exactly waiting for him with open arms.
+Thus, poor young Shingo finds himself being thrown as a sacrificial lamb to the lionesses of Yuihime, who aren't exactly waiting for him with open arms.
 Will Shingo manage to survive the estrogen soaked death pit that is Yuihime?
 Can the girls learn to be more receptive to the boys?
 And just how long until something involving panties will cause emotions to flare, sparks to fly and the battle of the sexes to explode?

 Once upon a time, I was browsing through My Anime List, looking for a new anime to watch.
 That's when I found Mashiroiro Symphony.
 From the look of it, I guessed that it was based off of a visual novel.
 I've been a big fan of visual novels being turned into animes, I guess that's why I liked A Bridge to the Starry Skies, The Rose Madder Colored Hills, etc. So, I decided to try it.
 I didn't expect to find such a masterpiece.